peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 As servers typically have one NIC per GPU, you must change the device location frequently as you iterate through tests.

-Run Multithreaded H2H RDMA Benchmark
+Run multithreaded H2H RDMA benchmark
 -------------------------------------

 You can multithread an OFED perftest by running it simultaneously on each NIC in the server.
 Use ``taskset`` to select a CPU core on the same NUMA domain as the NICs.
 Although testing the XGMI/Infinity Fabric link between CPUs is not a goal at this point, it's an option if preferred.

-Run Extended Multithreaded H2H RDMA Benchmark
+Run extended multithreaded H2H RDMA benchmark
 ---------------------------------------------

 Run the previous test, but this time loop it and run it for a minimum of 8 hours.
 The goal is to stress the IO network on the fabric over a long period of time.

-Run Device-based (GPU) OFED Performance Tests
+Run device-based (GPU) OFED performance tests
 =============================================

 Once H2H performance is verified, you can run the Device to Device (D2D) OFED perftests that include GPU traffic.